C++ Arrays - C++ Programming Tutorial

 C++ Array Example: Traversal using foreach loop

-In C++, we can also traverse the array elements using foreach loop.
-It returns array elements one by one.
+In C++, we can iterate through the array elements using a foreach loop, which retrieves each element of the array sequentially.

 Example